Beyoncé: Philanthropy

 After learning about Phoenix House—a nonprofit focused on drug and alcohol rehabilitation—during the filming of Cadillac Records in 2008, Beyoncé donated her entire $4 million salary from the film to the organization.
 She later founded the Beyoncé Cosmetology Center, a program at Phoenix House that provides a cosmetology training course.
+In 2010, she donated approximately $2 million to Haiti earthquake relief efforts.
 In April 2011, Beyoncé participated in the National Association of Broadcasters Education Foundation's campaign against child obesity by reworking "Get Me Bodied".
-She was an ambassador for the 2012 World Humanitarian Day campaign, and took part in Gucci's 2013 "Chime for Change" initiative to promote global female empowerment.
+She was an ambassador for the 2012 World Humanitarian Day campaign, and took part in Gucci's 2013 "Chime for Change" initiative to promote global female empowerment, to which she donated $500,000 She also founded BeyGOOD during the Mrs. Carter Show World Tour.
+The organization supports education, entrepreneurship and disaster relief programs.
+By 2014, Beyoncé and her family had provided $7 million in cumulative support to her childhood church, St. John’s Downtown, and its related nonprofit efforts in Houston.

-Beyoncé and Jay-Z donated tens of thousands of dollars to post bail for Black Lives Matter (BLM) protesters in Baltimore and Ferguson, and contributed to building the infrastructure needed to establish BLM chapters across the US.
-In 2016 she pledged to fund ten college scholarships for students in financial need.
-In June 2016, she donated over $82,000 to the United Way of Genesee County to assist victims of the Flint water crisis and provided financial support for fourteen Michigan students pursuing higher education.
-That August, Beyoncé and Jay-Z donated $1.5 million to civil rights organizations including BLM, Hands Up United, and Trayvon Martin Foundation.
+Beyoncé and Jay-Z donated tens of thousands of dollars to post bail for Black Lives Matter (BLM) protesters in Baltimore and Ferguson, Missouri, and contributed to building the infrastructure needed to establish BLM chapters across the US.
+In April 2016, she pledged to fund ten college scholarships for students in financial need.
+In June, she donated over $82,000 to the United Way of Genesee County to assist victims of the Flint water crisis and provided financial support for fourteen Michigan students pursuing higher education.
+That August, Beyoncé and Jay-Z donated $1.5 million to civil rights organizations including BLM, Hands Up United, and the Trayvon Martin Foundation.